littlebenlittle/financial-planner/README.md

 2. Blocking: I break my sketch down into major components
 3. Specifying: I define the rules for how each component works
 4. Verifying: I define test cases for each of the rules

+## See the app

+The app is hosted using Github Pages: https://littlebenlittle.github.io/financial-planner